Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Checks how successful was the synchronization - whether there were errors - you can download it.
 You can get some graphs
         - AS DS services

+    - **Azure AD Scenarios**
+        - Corporate data center, microsoft active directory (not the same as Azure AD) - does not have all the features.
+Policies feature is not available on Azure AD
+            - Install azure active directory on an azure VM  and then have a site to site VPN connection
+            - Azure AD domain services - Host active directory in Azure network - this active directory is like the microsoft AD
+            - Azure AD DS or Self Managed AD DS

+    - **Configuring Azure AD Dyamic groups**
+        - Create a group and manually assign members
+        - You can create dynamic groups for users as well as devices
+        - Note that you can not contain users and devices in one group